Ever wonder how to rename a church? This post is a detailed look at Kinetic Church’s rename strategy and creative process.

 After 300 names have been chosen, a survey will be created and sent to all current tithing attendees, plus up to 10 other individuals. (as selected by the elders).
 This survey will contain all 300 names randomly subdivided into 30 lists of 10.
 Individuals completing the survey will be asked to select their top 1-3 names from each list.

-A list of the 50 highest ranking names will be assembled by May 29, 2013.
+A list of the 50 highest ranking names will be assembled.

 The Top 50 list will be narrowed by testing the uniqueness and marketability of each name.
 The list will be equally divided among the eldership to perform the following tests:

-Any name that is similar in sight, sound or means to the name of any other church body within 50 mile radius of Cox Mill High School will be eliminated from the list.
+Any name that is similar in sight, sound or means to the name of any other church body within 50 mile radius of our current location will be eliminated from the list.
 We have no intention of creating the same confusion that caused our need to rebrand.